DEFINITION OF A CROSS-COUNTRY RALLY

 DQ – Disqualified – A disqualified rider will have the RallyComp removed from their motorcycle at the finish line and leave the event immediately.
 Their rider box with their belongings will be delivered to the Montrose County Fairgrounds when the riders return to Montrose on the last day of the rally.
 If you cannot abide by federal, state, county and municipal traffic laws and regulations don’t register for this event.
 Your actions could lead to civil litigation by the organizer for jeopardizing the event.

 Federal land managers, law enforcement and county permitting have the right to terminate this event at any time for reckless behavior.
 As stated, before this is NOT a maximum speed race!

 The organizer will provide transportation and recovery for participants and their motorcycles to the bivouac area or the nearest town if they have a mechanical or physical issue.
 The organizer will transport supplied field boxes to bivouac areas.
 Water will be provided at each bivouac for refilling hydration systems and for cooking of freeze-dried food.
 The organizer will provide sweep riders / recovery for the entire route position at different locations along the stage for assistants once a notification is made.
 If a participant has a mechanical problem, or if they are injured, sweep riders and recovery will assist.
 Every rider WILL be accounted for!

 The COTAH rally is a sum of all five days times added together for one overall completed time, there are no special test sections, speed sections or transfer sections for this event.
-The entire event is a navigation, riding skills and machine reliability event.
+The entire event is a navigation, riding skills, endurance and machine reliability competition.
 Once the participant starts each day the time clock will not stop until they reach the finish line at the bivouac on that given day.
-The top three participants who can navigate and master the route and not collect time penalties and finish the event with the best overall times will receive prizes.
+The top three participants who can navigate and master all stages and not collect time penalties and finish the event with the best overall times will receive prizes.

 1 second over speed limit = 1 minute.